sourcehut-mirrors/fennel-ls/docs/lints.md

   _ "other")
 ```

-# inline-values
+# inline-unpack
 ## What it does
 Warns when multiple values from `values` or `unpack` are used in a non-final
 position of a function call, where only the first value will be used.

 ## Why is this bad?
 In Fennel (and Lua), multiple values are only preserved when they appear in the
 final position of a function call.
 Using them elsewhere results in only the
 first value being used.
 This is likely not what was intended, since the use of
 `values` or `unpack` seems to imply that the code is interested in handling